 Supporting you to connect with your GP

-Liaising with other internal departments such as your academic school, finance, international, accommodation
+Liaising with other internal departments such as international, accommodation, academic schools

-Access to further appointments for developing strategies to manage anxiety and low mood
+Access to further appointments for developing strategies to manage your mental health

-After your student support initial assessment, you may be offered further appointments with a mental health adviser or mental health practitioner.
+After your Mental Health initial assessment, you may be offered further appointments with a mental health adviser or mental health practitioner.
 A mental health appointment usually lasts up to one hour and can include working with you in areas of:

 Development of strategies if your mental health is having an impact on a study activities such as presentations and group work